rails/rails/guides/source/error_reporting.md

 end
 ```

-If you register an error subscriber, but still have other error mechanisms like a Rack middleware, you may end up with errors reported multiple times.
+NOTE: If you register an error subscriber, but still have other error mechanisms like a Rack middleware, you may end up with errors reported multiple times.
 You should either remove your other mechanisms or adjust your report functionality so it skips reporting an exception it has seen before.